Bonerdelli/orient-client-ui/operator/README.md

 ## Development

-1. ~~Connect UI library using `yarn link orient-ui-library`~~
+1. ~~Connect UI library using `npm link orient-ui-library`~~

-1. Install dependencies using `yarn install`
+1. Install dependencies using `npm install`

-1. Start development server using `yarn start`
+1. Start development server using `npm start`

 1. Open http://localhost:1244/ in your favourite browser

 1. Write a some great thing!
-You can generate components using `yarn generate NewGreatThing`
+You can generate components using `npm generate NewGreatThing`

 1. Make a commit.
 Code linter and prettier will be runs automatically